 Transition from WYSIWYP to Traditional Notation

-Whatever their long term aspirations, beginning students may find WYSIWYP to be a good option if they have struggled to learn Traditional Notation while trying to learn to play the piano at the same time.
+Whatever their long term aspirations, beginning students may find WYSIWYP to be a good option if they have struggled to learn traditional notation while trying to learn to play the piano at the same time.
 WYSIWYP permits the student to spend less time interpreting notation and more time learning playing techniques.
-Then once the student has learned their way around a piano keyboard, there can be more focus on learning the complex Traditional Notation.
+Then once the student has learned their way around a piano keyboard, there can be more focus on learning the complex traditional notation.
 And when the student is ready to accept the challenge of learning it, this 3-step approach to follow will hopefully make that transition easier.

-The approach is to start with WYSIWYP and change only one element at a time to Traditional Notation.
+The approach is to start with WYSIWYP and change only one element at a time to traditional notation.
 Each step should be pretty much mastered before moving on to the next.
-Hopefully, this makes the challenge of learning Traditional Notation less daunting than trying to absorb it all at once.
+Hopefully, this makes the challenge of learning traditional notation less daunting than trying to absorb it all at once.
 Starting with the full WYSIWYP notation, one follows these 3 steps:

 Step 1: Replace the WYSIWYP noteheads with the traditional system of notehead/duration symbols.